 Q10d.
-Thinking about all of the times in recent weeks that you've come across claims about the potential dangers of a coronavirus vaccination, how has it been reported/described?
+Thinking about all of the times in recent weeks that you've come across claims that there are potential dangers associated with the Coronavirus vaccination, how has it been reported/described?
 You might have come across the claims in different places and being reported in different ways, so please tick all that apply.